drankinatty/ternary_st/README.md

     suggest[71] : abruptness
     suggest[72] : abruptnesses

+**Changes**

+With the addition of a `Makefile` the source tree has been reorganized to separate the source and include files into separate directories as well as moving the example file to the `dat` subdirectory.
+The source tree layout is now:

+    ├── Makefile
+    ├── README.md
+    ├── dat
+    │   └── words1000.txt
+    ├── include
+    │   └── ternary_st.h
+    └── src
+        ├── ternary_st.c
+        ├── tst_test_cpy.c
+        ├── tst_test_ref.c
+        └── tst_validate.c

+`strdup` had been removed and replace with standard `strlen, malloc, memcpy` to address the removal of `strdup` with C99.
+While many compilers provide `strdup` as an extension, as was originally provided by `-std=gnu11`, the code is now C11 standard compliant and backward compatible with prior versions.

 If you find any problems, let me know (or better yet provide a patch).